 In Lairis Appu v Tennakoon Kumarihamy ((1958) 61 N.L.R.
-97) Sinnetamby, J., was of the view that,

-"Our Registration Ordinance provides for the registration of documents and not for the registration of titles.
-If it had been the latter, then, from whatever source the title was derived, registration by itself would give title to the transferee.
-When, however, provision is made only for the registration of documents of title, the object in its simplest form, is to safeguard a purchaser from a fraud that may be committed on him by the concealment or suppression of an earlier deed by his vendor.
+97) Sinnetamby, J., was of the view that, of title, the object in its simplest form, is to safeguard a purchaser from a fraud that may be committed on him by the concealment or suppression of an earlier deed by his vendor.
 The effect of registration is to give the transferee whatever title the vendor had prior to the execution of the earlier unregistered deeds" (emphasis added).